Dark Matter Spike surrounding Supermassive Black Holes Binary and the Nanohertz Stochastic Gravitational Wave Background: Conclusions

 \section{Conclusions}

-DM spike is a steep structure that will be created during the adiabatic growth of the SMBHs~\citep{Gondolo:1999ef}.
-In this work, we consider the dynamic friction from the DM spike and evaluate its impact on the spectrum of the SGWB.
-The DM spike may flatten the characteristic strains in lower frequencies, therefore SGWB can be used to set constraints on the spike slope.
+DM spike is a steep structure enhancement formed during the adiabatic growth of the SMBHs~\citep{Gondolo:1999ef}, which can influence the dynamics of SMBH binaries through dynamical friction.
+In this work, we investigated the impact of such DM spikes on the spectrum of the SGWB, focusing on their potential to alter the GW spectrum at nanohertz frequencies.
+We show that the presence of a DM spike can lead to a flattening of the SGWB spectrum at low frequencies.
+As a result, measurements of the SGWB can be used to constrain the slope of the DM spike.

-We fit the model with the DM spike to the latest data from the NANOGrav collaboration~\cite{NANOGrav:2023gor} and PPTA collaboration~\cite{Reardon:2023gzh}.
-This model performs slightly better than that without DM, where the difference of the $\chi^2$ is 2.1 with one more additional parameter $\gamma_{\rm sp}$.
+To test this hypothesis, we fitted the DM spike model to the recent PTA observations from NANOGrav~\cite{NANOGrav:2023gor}, EPTA~\cite{Antoniadis:2023ott}, and PPTA~\cite{Reardon:2023gzh}.
+This model performs slightly better than that without DM for the NANOGrav and PPTA data sets as shown in the Table~\ref{tab::results}.
 Interestingly, the best-fit value of the spike slope $\gamma_{\rm sp}$ is found to be smaller than 1, which may suggest that the spike is flattened around the SMBHBs.

-Pulsar timing campaigns from PTA groups around the world are continuously providing more data with better accuracy.
-With a better measurement of the SGWB spectrum, it may be possible to determine the DM density slope during the merging of the SMBHBs.